hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nodejs-express.md

 ---
 title: "Node.js Express"
 metaTitle: "Node.js Express | Hasura Authentication Tutorial"
-metaDescription: "Learn how to integrate a custom Node.js express server with Hasura to add sign-up and sign-in into your applications."
+metaDescription: "Learn how to integrate a custom Node.js express server with Hasura to add sign-up and sign-in into your applications using JWT"
 ---

 ## What is Express